 - Habit training takes tension out of the home because there is a tangible action to help solve problems.
 I wrote about how habit training works in this post.

-- Teaching children the habit of attention solves many of the typical problems that children have in school.
+- Cultivating the habit of attention solves many of the typical problems that children have in school.

 - Working on the habit of attention from infancy allows this to be well-established before formal lessons begin.